Execution of John Grant

 The execution of John Grant (April 12, 1961 – October 28, 2021) took place in the U.S. state of Oklahoma by means of lethal injection.
 Grant was sentenced to death for the 1998 murder of prison cafeteria worker Gay Carter.

 Grant's execution followed a six-year moratorium on executions in Oklahoma due to the botched executions of Clayton Lockett and Charles Frederick Warner in 2014 and 2015, respectively.
 In 2021, following a series of legal challenges to lethal injection, executions resumed in the state, starting with Grant.
-His execution generated significant media attention and controversy due to his negative reaction to the lethal injection drugs.
+His execution generated significant media attention and controversy due to his negative reaction to the lethal injection drugs, particularly the sedative midazolam.

 Background

 Early life

 John Marion Grant was born on April 12, 1961, in Ada, Oklahoma.
 He was one of nine children, and his father was not present during his childhood.
 Grant and his siblings grew up in abject poverty in a home with a dirt floor and no running water.
 Grant's mother was allegedly an alcoholic who was neglectful and physically abusive; as an infant, Grant was largely raised by his six-year-old sister.
 As a child, he started stealing to provide for his siblings.

 Grant's first stint in prison occurred in the 1970s, when he was between 11 and 12 years old, and Grant lost contact with his family when he was 15.
 Grant's attorneys alleged that at the time, Oklahoma's juvenile justice system was "among the worst in the country" and that there were "widespread abuses in the juvenile system" at the time.
 A 1981 report from the television program 20/20 chronicled the sexual abuse and torture that often occurred in Oklahoma's juvenile justice system.

 As a pre-teen and as an adult, Grant served multiple sentences in prison and jails.
 A psychiatrist who testified on Grant's behalf during one of his clemency hearings, Dr. Donna Schwartz-Watts, diagnosed Grant with reactive attachment disorder due to his traumatic childhood.
-At the time of the murder for which Grant was executed, he had been in prison since December 30, 1980, when he was 19 years old.
-He was serving a sentence for armed robbery.